 BNS Curriculum Night.
 This is an important event that will take place around the second or third week into the school year.
 You don’t want to miss it.
 Your teacher will be sharing with you what the school year will have in store for your little ones.
 Curriculum Night is also when parents volunteer to be Class Parents (more here).
 Please book a babysitter – there will not be any childcare.

 Emergency contact cards.
 Fill out the blue cards you get asap.
 The cards will come from your teachers.
 Keep these cards updated if your contact information changes during the year.
 Blue cards are kept in the Main Office and the nurse’s office, room 105.

-Annual school lunch form.
-Even though lunch is now free for all, one form must be filled out for every child every year whether or not the child will be eating school lunch, and whether or not your family qualifies for free or reduced price lunch.
+Annual income verification form (replaces school lunch form).
+Even though lunch is now free for all, one form must be filled out for every child every year whether or not the child will be eating school lunch, and whether or not your family is low income.
 This is mandated by the federal government, and the forms must be completed immediately.

 The main entrance to the school located at Henry St. & 3rd Place should be kept clear at all times.

 Class contributions: If you prefer to pay for class contributions (e.g. 3rd or 4th grade camping or 2nd grade swim program) via PayPal, you can do so here.